apache/nuttx-apps/graphics/twm4nx/README.txt

 STATUS
 ======
-  2019-04-25:  This port was brutal.
+  2019-04-27:  This port was brutal.
 Much TWM logic was removed because it
     depended on X11 features (or just because I could not understand how to use it).
-The replacement logic is only partially in place.
-A lot more needs to be done to have a complete system (hence, it is marked EXPERIMENTAL).
+The replacement logic is only mostly in place but more needs to be done to have a complete system (hence, it is marked EXPERIMENTAL).
 The kinds of things that need to done are:

-    1. Update some logic that is only fragmentary for how like resizing, and menus.
+    1. Update some logic that is only fragmentary for things like resizing.
-    2. Integrate NxWidgets into the windows:  The resize menu needs a CLabel, the menus are CListBox'es, but not completely integrated, the Icon Manager needs to be a button array.
+       Resizing events should be be generated when user pulls to right, left, top, bottom, etc.  None of that is implemented.
-    3. Revisit Icons.
+    2. Revisit Icons.
 They are windows now, but need to be compound widgets lying on the background (compound:  CImage + CLabel)
-    4. Widget events are only partially integrated.
-A lot more needs to be done.
-A partial change to the event system that hints at the redesign is in place but it is far from complete.
-  2019-04-26:  Added button arrays for implementation of Icon Manager.
-    Integrated event handling into CWindows and CIconMgr.
+    3. Left click on background should bring up a user provided main main menu.
+       Right click should bring up a window list (like the icon manager???)
+    4. For TWM-like behavior, a window frame and toolbar should be highlighted when the window has focus.
+    5. A right click on the toolbar should bring up a window-specific menu.